 Nicholas U. Mayall Telescope, Optical telescope at Kitt Peak National Observatory, Arizona

-The Nicholas U. Mayall Telescope is an optical instrument with a 4-meter primary mirror made of fused quartz, located at 2,120 meters elevation at Kitt Peak National Observatory.
-The facility operates multiple focal points and houses the Dark Energy Spectroscopic Instrument, which uses roughly 5,000 fiber optic sensors.
+The Nicholas U. Mayall Telescope is an optical telescope at Kitt Peak National Observatory in Arizona, fitted with a 4-meter primary mirror made of fused quartz.
+It now houses the Dark Energy Spectroscopic Instrument, a device that uses around 5,000 fiber optic sensors to map the sky.

-The telescope was inaugurated in 1973 and was the second-largest of its kind in the world at that time.
-It later contributed to the discovery of methane ice on Pluto in 1976.
+The telescope opened in 1973 and was at that time the second-largest of its kind in the world.
+Three years later, observations made with it led to the discovery of methane ice on Pluto, which changed what scientists understood about the outer solar system.

-The observatory sits on land belonging to the Tohono O'odham Nation, showing how modern science and Native American territories coexist.
-Walking through the site, visitors experience this relationship between research and the indigenous community.
+The observatory sits on land belonging to the Tohono O'odham Nation, and this context is present throughout the visit.
+Signs on the grounds explain the relationship between the research facility and the indigenous community.

 The community of curious travelers